-- Cleanliness is important for good hygiene and health. - Hair should be a natural color and styled to avoid obstructing the student's vision. - Boys' hair must be cut above the collar, above the eyebrows, and around the ears.
-Girls' hair may be short or long but must be above the eyebrows. - Make-up is not permitted.
-Teenage skin conditions that necessitate a make-up like treatment must be discussed with the school nurse who will make the appropriate referral to the principal and teachers. - Shirts and blouses are to be worn tucked in, with the exception of girls 3/4 sleeve oxford. - Skirts and jumpers must be hemmed no shorter than the top of the knee.
+- Hair should be a natural color and styled to avoid obstructing the student's vision. - Boys' hair must be cut above the collar, above the eyebrows, and around the ears. - Girls' hair may be short or long but must be above the eyebrows. - Make-up is not permitted.
+Teenage skin conditions that necessitate a make-up like treatment must be discussed with the school nurse who will make the appropriate referral to the principal and teachers.

+- Shirts and blouses are to be tucked in, except for girls 3⁄4 sleeve oxford. - Skirts and jumper hems must be no shorter than the top of the knee.